eclipse-che/che-docs/src/main/pages/spi/spi.md

 Che Workspace Runtime composed by set of running Machines can be deployed on top of any Infrastructure.
 Runtime is able to provide one or more Machines.

-As defined in a [workspace model][what_are_workspaces], a machine is termed as some set of hardware and|or software resources working under control of Operation System.
+As defined in a [workspace model][what-are-workspaces], a machine is termed as some set of hardware and|or software resources working under control of Operation System.
 Examples of such Infrastructure including:

 - Running Physical Computers
 - Virtual machines